 Fatigue fractures (also known as stress fractures) are common in young racehorses and sport horses.
-They result from intense and repetitive physical activity and cause a bone pathology.
-These fractures are not to be neglected as they can lead to the euthanasia of the injured horse in the worst-case scenario.
-In the best case, they lead to a change or interruption of training, which means a break in the horse’s career.
+They result from intense and repetitive physical activity and cause bone pathology.
+These fractures are not to be neglected as they can lead to a change or interruption of training, which means a break in the horse’s career.
 In this article, we introduce you to these fatigue fractures with a well-known example in 2-year-old racehorses: the bucked shins.

 DEFINITION – WHAT IS A FATIGUE FRACTURE FOR A HORSE?

 A fatigue (or stress) fracture is an incomplete fracture, caused by a repeated mechanical stress on the horse’s bone.
 The stress load on the bone is less than the load required to produce a complete fracture.
 However, this load is sufficient to create micro-cracks in the bone structure.
 The rigidity of the bone is reduced while its ability to deform increases.
 Eventually, the bone structure is weakened and the risk of a full fracture increases.